KDE/digikam-doc/setup_application/shortcuts_settings.rst

 digiKam provide keyboard shortcuts that allow you to perform many tasks without touching your mouse.
 If you use your keyboard frequently, using these can save you lots of time.

-digiKam has a dedicated keyboard shortcuts configuration dialog accessed via the :menuselection:`Settings --> Configure Shortcuts` main menu item.
+digiKam has a dedicated keyboard shortcuts configuration dialog accessed from the :menuselection:`Settings --> Configure Shortcuts` main menu item.

 .. figure:: images/setup_keyboard_shortcuts.webp
     :alt: